Master of Arts in Public Relations and Digital Communications

 Course Details

-The MA in Journalism and Public Relations is designed to be delivered on a full-time basis over one calendar year and on a part-time basis over 2 years.
+The MA in Public Relations and Digital Communications is designed to be delivered on a full-time basis over one calendar year and on a part-time basis over 2 years.
 Learners in the MA programme complete 11 taught modules plus a dissertation.
 The programme is intended to provide a continuous development experience for learners, in which academic reflection is combined with gaining practical and professional mastery of this dynamic and engaging field.

 This module enables learners to identify and fully exploit available and emerging research resources in the conduct of their dissertation investigation to support and direct their research methodology or techniques.
-The module aims for learners to be able to rigorously apply appropriate research, design and implementation methodologies to the development of media content, practices, processes and/or techniques.
-The module also affords learners the opportunity to complete significant research into specialist topics and present findings, insights and hypotheses reflecting a mastery of the concepts and techniques involved.
+The module aims for learners to rigorously apply appropriate research, design and implementation methodologies to develop media content, practices, processes and/or techniques.
+The module also allows learners to complete significant research into specialist topics and present findings, insights and hypotheses reflecting a mastery of the concepts and techniques involved.
+A dissertation can be an academic work of 18,000 to 20,000 words, or can be a practical dissertation of media artefact production (such as a video or radio documentary) with appropriate supporting documentation.

-This module enables learners to be able to play a lead role in production teams which repurpose existing content for new and different online audiences, and to learn the key technical skills which allows them to plan, construct and develop their own and others’, online media artefacts.
-Learners develop the ability to use the current tools necessary for online journalism and the ability to apply these tools when creating journalistic content online.
+This module enables learners to be able to play a lead role in production teams which produce and repurpose content for new and different online audiences, and to learn the key technical skills which allow them to plan, construct and develop their own and others’, online media artefacts.
+Learners develop the ability to use the current tools necessary for digital journalism and content creation, and the ability to apply these tools when creating journalistic material and media content online and across platforms.
 The module also develops learners’ ability to identify and evaluate trends and opportunities in online media, and also cultivates a critical comprehension in the design and construction of integrated web-based media content.

 Course Contact